-- Education or experience managing and analyzing large data sets - Education or experience with SAS, R, or similar statistical programs - Education or experience conducting analyses in epidemiology - Education or experience conducting scientific literature reviews - Education or experience producing technical/scientific reports, presentations, and/or manuscripts - · Excellent oral and written communication skills - · Excellent organizational skills and strong attention to detail - Ability to collaborate with other scientific and professional staff on public health research - Strong interest in social determinants of health, health equity, and violence prevention
+- · Education or experience managing and analyzing large data sets - Education or experience with SAS, R, or similar statistical programs - · Education or experience conducting analyses in epidemiology - Education or experience conducting scientific literature reviews - Education or experience producing technical/scientific reports, presentations, and/or manuscripts - · Excellent oral and written communication skills

-Eligibility Requirements
+Opportunity Title: CDC Health Equity and Adverse Childhood Experiences Fellowship

+- Excellent organizational skills and strong attention to detail - Ability to collaborate with other scientific and professional staff on public health research - Strong interest in social determinants of health, health equity, and violence prevention

-- Degree: Bachelor's Degree received within the last 60 months or anticipated to be received by 8/15/2022 11:59:00 PM.
+Eligibility• Degree: Bachelor's Degree or Master's Degree received within the lastRequirements60 months or anticipated to be received by 8/15/2022 11:59:00 PM.

 - Discipline(s):

-- Chemistry and Materials Sciences (12
+- Chemistry and Materials Sciences (12)

-- Communications and Graphics Design (2 5)
+- Communications and Graphics Design (2.)

-- Computer, Information, and Data Sciences (5 ●)
+- Computer, Information, and Data Sciences (5.)

-- Engineering (7 ●)
+- Engineering (7 [●])

-- Environmental and Marine Sciences (2
+- Environmental and Marine Sciences (2.)

-- Life Health and Medical Sciences (48 ●)
+- Life Health and Medical Sciences (48 (19)

-- Social and Behavioral Sciences (29 ●)
+- Social and Behavioral Sciences (29 (19)

+- Affirmation I certify that I have not previously been employed by CDC or by a contractor working directly for CDC.
+I understand that CDC does not permit individuals with a prior employment relationship with CDC or its contractors to participate as trainees in the ORISE program.
+(Exceptions may be granted for individuals who, since the previous CDC employment, have obtained a new STEM degree which necessitates training in a new field.)